andtherewaslight/andtherewaslight.github.io/_posts/2022-05-30-post_claudio.md

 Click below to launch FIMOC.
 (Sometimes it may take long for the server to launch, sometimes even more than 20-30 s. so please be patient...)

  [Open FIMOC](https://fimoc.herokuapp.com/){:target="_blank"}

+## Bibliography

+- "Fundamentals of Photonics" by Saleh and Teich (Ed.
+Wiley).
+This was my main source for making this software.
+In this book you will find more details and further references.

 ---